Raigyo/mean-stack-whisky/README.md

 ## Test localy

+With file uploads and MongoDB on local:

 Clone and use [dev-version](https://github.com/Raigyo/mean-stack-whisky/tree/dev-version) branch.

+With cloudinary and MongoDB Atlas instead, clone main.

 **Start server**

-You need MongoDB installed.
+You need MongoDB installed for dev-version.

 `sudo service mongodb start`

-From root: `cd whisky-cms-ng-srv`
+From root: `cd server`

 `npm install`